 Continue Reviewing Participants with Long Participation Times.
-The team should monitor data to identify and consider alternative approaches to addressing the needs of individuals whose length of participation in any phase significantly (e.g., >50%) exceeds program design.
-Interviewees indicated an awareness of this issue, and the team is committed to reviewing cases where participants are "stuck."
+The SERDTD team should monitor data to identify and consider alternative approaches to addressing the needs of individuals whose length of participation in any phase significantly (e.g., >50%) exceeds program design.
+The new data management system will also make collecting data and assessing performance significantly easier.